-Here are a couple of Images in progress.
+Here are a couple of Images.
+Enjoy!

 Bathroom Design.
 In this San Rafael, CA. bathroom because the position sink was at the corner we consequently did a “Banjo” top on a corner that is with the straight portion over the toilet.
 We therefore also curved the vanity mirror consistent with the top’s curve.

 Finally Faux finish on walls.
 Swivel faucet over Bar sink.
 Also not show, bathtub-shower glass swing screen.